Kometa-Team/Kometa/docs/defaults/both/year.md

 # Year Collections

-The `year` Default Metadata File is used to dynamically create collections based on the years available in your library, sorted by critic rating to create a "best of <year>"
+The `year` Default Collection File is used to dynamically create collections based on the years available in your library, sorted by critic rating to create a "best of <year>"

 ![](../images/year.png)